tramo-ephyslab/TROVA-master/README.md

 - Any modifications of this code base MUST be distributed with the same license, GPLv3.
 - This software is provided without warranty.
 - The software author or license can not be held liable for any damages inflicted by the software.

+**IMPORTANT:** If you use the software in any research please reference it as indicated below:

+*Fernández-Alvarez, J. C., Pérez-Alarcón, A., Nieto, R., & Gimeno, L. (2022).
+TROVA: TRansport of water VApor.
+SoftwareX, 20, 101228*

 # References
 [1] Stohl A, James PA.
 A Lagrangian analysis of the atmospheric branch of the global water cycle: Part II: Earth’s river catchments ocean basins, and moisture transports between them.
 J. Hydrometeorol.
 2005; 6:961–984. https://doi.org/10.1175/JHM470.1.